 As with many organised solo holidays, your food, drink and travel will usually be included in the package price.
 Always check the details before you book though, and do plenty of research to see which city break will suit you best.
 Don’t be afraid to ask the organisers any questions you have before you travel so that you’re fully prepared.

 Many organised activity holidays are often aimed at the younger audience but if you maintain an energetic and healthy lifestyle and enjoy activities such as walking, cycling and exploring what the world has to offer, then a solo activity holiday is definitely worth considering.

 An organised solo activity holiday gives you the chance to explore new places you may never have ventured to on your own, with dedicated tour guides to show you all the best trails and routes at your own pace.

 Tour operators Explore offer a number of activity holidays aimed specifically towards the older generation.
 Whether you’re strolling through French vineyards on a walking and wine tasting holiday or cycling along the Dalmatian coast in Croatia, you’ll be travelling with a small, friendly group, giving you the chance to meet new people.
 Essentials such as accommodation and meals are already included with the price, which makes this type of holiday great value for your money.
-A walking holiday to Portugal with Explore starts at just £395, and flights run regularly from most UK airports.

 If you’re thinking of going on an activity holiday, remember to check the details of the trip carefully to ensure that you’ll be exploring at a pace that suits you.
 Travel insurance is essential for any trip, but injuries are more likely to happen on activity holidays, so it’s especially important to make sure you have a comprehensive policy.
 This way, you’ll be covered for any costs if you require medical treatment whilst you’re abroad.